SENTINEL: Taming Uncertainty with Ensemble-based Distributional Reinforcement Learning: Quantifying Composite Risk

-Often the additive risk measure or weighted sum of the epistemic and aleatory uncertainty is used in risk-sensitive RL literature~\citep{clements2019estimating}.
-However, the additive risk formulation strictly underestimates the composite effect of epistemic risk.
-Thus, we observe that additive risk leads to worse risk-sensitive performance than composite risk in RL problems (Table~\ref{tab:highway10}).
-In order to compare the risk estimation using additive and composite formulations, we consider an example of estimating CVaR over a Gaussian mixture. \begin{example} We consider a mixture of $100$ Gaussians: $p(r) = \sum_{i=1}^{100} \phi_i\mathcal{N}(\mu_i, \sigma_i^2)$, where $\Phi \sim Dir([0.5]^{100}), \mu \sim \mathcal{N}(0, 1)$, and $\sigma^2 \sim \Gamma^{-1}(2, 0, 1)$.
-We compute $CVaR_{\alpha}[r]$ from the data generated from such mixture for 100 runs.
+\begin{example}[A Reductive Empirical Evaluation of Composite and Additive Risks] We consider a mixture of $100$ Gaussians: $p(r) = \sum_{i=1}^{100} \phi_i\mathcal{N}(\mu_i, \sigma_i^2)$, where $\Phi \sim Dir([0.5]^{100}), \mu \sim \mathcal{N}(0, 1)$, and $\sigma^2 \sim \Gamma^{-1}(2, 0, 1)$.
+We compute $CVaR_{\alpha}[r]$ using the data generated from this mixture over 100 runs.
 We further estimate composite risk with $U_E, U_A = CVaR_{\alpha}$ and additive risk with $U_A= CVaR_{\alpha}$.
-The results illustrated in Figure~\ref{fig:distributions} show that the additive CVaR risk strictly underestimates the total CVaR risk computed from the data, whereas the composite risk is closer to the one computed from data.
-Specifically, for lower values of $\alpha$, i.e. towards the extreme end of the left tail where events occur with low probability, the additive CVaR risk deviates significantly from data whereas the composite measure yields closer estimation.
+The results illustrated in Figure~\ref{fig:gauss-mix-cvar} show that the additive CVaR risk strictly underestimates the total CVaR risk computed from the data, whereas the composite risk is closer to the one computed from data.
+Specifically, for lower values of $\alpha$ (specifically, $\alpha \leq 0.5$), i.e. towards the extreme end of the left tail where events occur with low probability, the additive CVaR risk deviates significantly from data whereas the composite measure yields closer estimation.
 Such values of $\alpha$'s are typically interesting for risk-sensitive applications. \end{example}

+This means that for given sources of aleatory and epistemic uncertainties the additive risk which only considers expectation over epistemic uncertainty will always underestimate the composite effect of epistemic risk.
+Thus, we observe that additive risk leads to worse risk-sensitive performance than composite risk in RL problems (Table~\ref{tab:highway10} and Figure~\ref{fig:highway}).